HPS Biomass Gasification Power Plant

 There are some potential dangers to running the biogas plant: noise, hazardous waste material disposal, etc. HPS takes special care to train all the workers to adhere to strict health and safety standards.

 Char byproduct is being used in incense making businesses for some villages, and silica is another by-product being monetized.
 By displacing kerosene and diesel solutions, each plant can be registered under Certified Emission Reductions (CER).
 HPS is also piloting programs to train local electricians to manufacture simple electronic products such as pre-paid meters or innovative products such as small refrigeration devices for rural micro-enterprises.
-Husk Power brochure
+H

-Pokar, Kinjal, Chaurasia, Sushil and Maheshwari, Rajeev K., Innovation at Bottom of Pyramid – Husk Power System: Electrifying Rural India (A Case Study) (March 27, 2012).
-Ganpat University International Conference on Emerging Management Practices, Mehsana, Gujarat on 8th & 9th Feburary 2013.
+Pokar, Kinjal, Chaurasia, Sushil and Maheshwari, Rajeev K (2012).
+Innovation at Bottom of Pyramid – Husk Power System: Electrifying Rural India (A Case Study).
+Ganpat University International Conference on Emerging Management Practices, Mehsana, Gujarat on 8th & 9th February 2013.

 Manoj Sinha, (2011), Seeking an End to Energy Starvation (Innovations Case Narrative: Husk Power Systems).
 Innovations: Technology, Governance, Globalization, Summer 2011, Vol. 6, No. 3, Pages 71-83.

-HPS is supported by the IFC – investment of $350,000 in convertible quasi-equity (2010), and adheres to IFC’s environmental and social standards: PS 1: Social and Environmental Assessment Management System, and PS 2: Labour and Working Conditions.
+HPS is supported by the IFC – an investment of 350,000 USD in convertible quasi-equity (2010), and adheres to IFC’s environmental and social standards: PS 1: Social and Environmental Assessment Management System, and PS 2: Labour and Working Conditions.

 IFMR, Center for Development Finance, (2011).
 White paper case study – Rural Market Insight Brief: Empowering Villages.
 IFMR, Center for Development Finance, India.